kush95300/Corona_Inspector_2020/README.md

 # App can be downloaded from :

 1. Github (in this repository )
-    2. Google Drive Sharablee link : https://drive.google.com/open?id=1qRM_Zxz_x-d_ofd1ytYZUZD2cf1Hez4u
+2. Google Drive Download link : https://drive.google.com/open?id=1qRM_Zxz_x-d_ofd1ytYZUZD2cf1Hez4u

 ## NOTE: This app is a prototype and available only for  3 months.